Vittorio Emanuele, Prince of Naples: Dirk Hamer's death (1978–2015)

-Allegations of anti-semitism (2003)
+Allegations of antisemitism (2003)

-Vittorio Emanuele also said in 2003 that the anti-Semitic laws passed under Mussolini's regime were "not that terrible".
-In response, the president of the Union of Italian Jewish Communities, Amos Luzzatto, stated that "I'm not saying it was he who signed the racial laws in 1938.
+Vittorio Emanuele also said in 2003 that the antisemitic laws passed under Mussolini's regime were "not that terrible".
+In response, the president of the Union of Italian Jewish Communities, Amos Luzzatto, stated "I'm not saying it was he who signed the racial laws in 1938.
 But, as a Savoy heir, Victor Emmanuel has never distanced himself from them," in an interview with Il Corriere della Sera newspaper.

 On 27 January 2005, in a letter published by Il Corriere della Sera, Vittorio Emanuele issued an apology to Italy's Jewish population, asking forgiveness from the Italian Jewish community, and declaring that it was an error for the Italian Royal Family to have signed the racial laws of 1938.

 Arrest and imprisonment (2006)

 On 16 June 2006, Vittorio Emanuele was arrested in Varenna and imprisoned in Potenza on charges of corruption and recruitment of prostitutes for clients of the Casinò di Campione of Campione d'Italia.

 The enquiry was conducted by Italian magistrate John Woodcock, of British ancestry, famous for other VIPs' arrests.

+Woodcock described Emanuele as the "undisputed leader" of an influence-trafficking network associated with Sicilian organized crime.

-After several days, Vittorio Emanuele was released and placed under house-arrest instead.
-He was released from house-arrest on 20 July 2006, but had to stay within the borders of Italy.
+After several days, Vittorio Emanuele was released and placed under house arrest.
+He was released from house arrest on 20 July 2006 but had to stay within the borders of Italy.
 Vittorio Emanuele was acquitted of all charges in the years 2007 and 2010.